 Attention!
 The pet should know that measuring with a thermometer is a simple and painless procedure.

-What should I do if my pet has a fever or chills?
+What to do if your pet has a fever or chills?

 How to bring down the temperature?

-If the indicator value is very high (above 40⁰С), best solution will take the pet to the veterinary clinic.
-This indicator is especially dangerous for babies, since in their body metabolic processes flow much faster.
+If the indicator value is very high (above 40⁰С), the best solution will take the pet to the veterinary clinic.
+This indicator is especially dangerous for children, since in their body metabolic processes proceed much faster.

-What should I do if my dog has a fever but veterinarian help is not available?
-If your pet has a high fever, follow these guidelines:
+What to do if your dog has a fever, but veterinarian help is not available?
+If your pet has a high fever, follow these recommendations:

 • wet ears, groin and paw pads with cold water;